nimiq/community/_posts/2017-12-22-setting-up-nodejs_miner.md

 ---
 layout: post
 title:  "Running a Node.js Miner for Nimiq"
-date:   2017-12-22
+date:   2018-04-13
 excerpt: "A simple guide on how to set up the Node.js miner for Nimiq"
 image: "/images/nodejs_1.png"
 ---

 ## Nimiq Mining via Node.js

 In this guide, we describe the steps required to configure a Node.js miner for Nimiq running on a server.
-A step-by-step video tutorial is available [here](https://youtu.be/r2mGeq-faD4).
 Nimiq is the first blockchain built to be native to the Web platform.
 Since it is implemented in JavaScript, it is possible to mine Nimiq directly from the Web browser by simply going to a Web page